Configuration profile enforcement

 A configuration profile is an XML file (ending in .mobileconfig) that consists of payloads that load settings and authorization information onto Apple devices.
 Configuration profiles automate the configuration of settings, accounts, restrictions, and credentials.
-These files can be created by an MDM solution or Apple Configurator 2, or they can be created manually.
+These files can be created by an MDM solution or Apple Configurator for Mac, or they can be created manually.
 Before organizations send a configuration profile to an Apple device, they must enroll the device in the MDM solution using an enrollment profile.

 An enrollment profile is a configuration profile with an MDM payload that enrolls the device in the MDM solution specified for that device.
 This allows the MDM solution to send commands and configuration profiles to the device and to query certain aspects of the device.
 When a user removes an enrollment profile, all configuration profiles, their settings, and managed apps based on that enrollment profile are removed with it.
 There can be only one enrollment profile on a device at a time.

 A configuration profile contains a number of settings in specific payloads that can be specified, including (but not limited to):